 11. Never apply another layer of polyurethane on previous coats that aren’t dry yet.
 Do not apply too many coats as well.
 Usually, a third coat would be enough for your project.

-Here are three of the best polyurethane in the market:
+Here are three of the best polyurethane products I highly recommend:

 #1: Best Water-Based: VARATHANE Polyurethane